ModelW/py-wideo/doc/source/installation.md

 Choose carefully what directory to use!
 On Linux for example, it might seem tempting to use something along the lines of `/tmp/wideo`.
 However, `/tmp` is often mounted as `tmpfs`, which is a virtual filesystem that can actually reside in-memory instead of being kept on disk.
-Therefore, anything under
+Therefore, using anything under this directory would defeat the purpose of writing files to the disk, and potentially cause issues due to lack of available memory when uploading large videos.

 ### `WIDEO_CHUNK_SIZE` (optional)